axiros/mdvl/README.md

 subsequent lines of that textblock to the length of that first word.

 *That* way you get an easy table-like presentation of lists with keywords, which look good also in the source.
+See the screenshot of the rendered readme for a visual example.

 If you don't need it, switch it off via `no_smart_indent=True`.